Role of the Members' Council

-The National Board of the CCPA is made up of representatives of trade unions, social justice and other allied organizations, individuals elected by the membership at large, plus researchers and academics appointed because of their specialized skills and knowledge.
-The Board's role is to set broad strategic objectives and organizational direction.
-The implementation of those objectives, and the production of reports and publications, is the role of staff under the direction of the National and Provincial Directors.
-The Centre prides itself on the high quality of its research, and the ongoing integrity of this work is ensured by peer review overseen by the National and Provincial Directors.
+The CCPA Members' Council is made up of representatives of trade unions, social justice and other allied organizations, individuals elected by our supporters at large, plus researchers and academics appointed because of their specialized skills and knowledge.
+The Council's role is to set broad strategic objectives and organizational direction.
+The implementation of those objectives, and the production of reports and publications, is the role of staff under the direction of the National and Provincial Office Directors.
+The Centre prides itself on the high quality of its research, and the ongoing integrity of this work is ensured by peer review overseen by the National and Provincial Office Directors.

-The National Board is ultimately responsible for ensuring that the National Executive Director maintains the required standards of quality in all publications of the Centre, directly with respect to national publications and through the Provincial Directors for provincial office publications.
+The Members' Council is ultimately responsible for ensuring that the National Executive Director maintains the required standards of quality in all publications of the Centre, directly with respect to national publications and through the Provincial Directors for provincial office publications.

-The National Board has a dual role--to ensure that the overall entity called the CCPA operates within the mandate, statement of purpose, principles and general level of organizational integrity established by the Centre, and then also to set policies and priorities for the National Office.
+The Members' Council has a dual role--to ensure that the overall entity called the CCPA operates within the mandate, statement of purpose, principles and general level of organizational integrity established by the Centre, and then also to set policies and priorities for the National Office.

 Provincial offices have governing bodies responsible for the strategic objectives and organizational direction of the Provincial offices.
 All the Centre’s governing bodies have a responsibility to ensure that the research integrity and social justice mission of the CCPA that gives it such strength and legitimacy is protected, while growing the Centre's ability to influence the policy debate in Canada.